-Iterative testing is a process of basing tests on insights gleaned from previous tests to make changes gradually and that are evidence based.
+Iterative testing is the process of basing tests on insights gleaned from previous experiments to make changes gradually and that are evidence based.
 Iterative testing is an important component of conversion rate optimisation.
-It allows a site to evolve over time with small steps rather than a large redesign.
-This has the advantage that users are often able to continue to navigate and browse without evening noticing many of the improvements made.
+It allows a site or app to evolve gradually over time with small steps rather than a large redesign.
+This has the advantage that users are often able to continue to navigate and browse without evening noticing when changes are being evaluated.

-After testing a new landing page against the home page we then decided to begin an iterative testing plan to understand the impact of individual changes on the conversion rate.
-The above test changed the social proof below the call-to-action button.
+For example, after testing a new landing page against the home page (see above), we decided to begin an iterative testing plan to understand the impact of individual changes on the conversion rate.
+The above test altered the social proof below the call-to-action button.
 Just by changing the number from all players a month to the number of unique active players we measured a 5% drop in registration conversion.
 This confirmed the power of social proof and that we should test other forms of social validation.

 1. Follow a systematic approach:

 Iterative testing can provide more clarity about what changes improve or reduce the conversion rate.
 Making lots of random changes to the user experience can make it more difficult to understand what is driving the conversion rate.
 It also shows a lack of strategic direction because online experiments are most successful when there is a systematic process in place to create and develop a roadmap of tests based upon both qualitative and quantitative data.

 Creating a specific plan based upon previous tests enhances the learning process that A/B testing and multivariate testing provides to digital marketers.
 As each experiment is developed following a systematic evaluation of the previous test, marketers are less likely to fall into one of the many logical errors and cognitive biases that we are all prone to.